opensearch-project/project-website/_posts/2025-04-24-Announcing-Data-Prepper-2.11.md

 ## Introduction

 OpenSearch Data Prepper 2.11 is now available for download!
-This release includes a number of great improvements to help you ingest data into OpenSearch.
-Some major changes include new sources for data and better OpenTelemetry support.
+This release includes a number of improvements to help you ingest data into OpenSearch.
+Some major changes include new sources for data and better OpenTelemetry (OTel) support.

 ## OpenTelemetry improvements

-Previously, the design and implementation of OpenTelemetry (OTel) sources were tightly coupled with the OpenSearch data mapping model and ease of integration with OpenSearch Dashboards, necessitating the following functionality in OTel sources:
+Previously, the design and implementation of OTel sources were tightly coupled with the OpenSearch data mapping model and ease of integration with OpenSearch Dashboards, necessitating the following functionality in OTel sources:

-* Replacing dot(.) s in attributes with the at symbol (@).
+* Replacing dots (.) in attributes with the at symbol (@).
 * Merging and flattening of attributes -- Resource attributes, scope attributes, and log/metric/span attributes are all merged and stored in the root of the event.
 * Addition of non-standard fields -- Non-standard fields, like service name and trace group fields, are added.

 Data Prepper has now been modified to support the generation of events compliant with the OTel standard specification.
 To support this, the following changes have been implemented:

 * A new `output_format` configuration option has been added under each OTel source, with OpenSearch as the default, and can be configured to generate OTel-compliant events.
-* OTelProtoCodec.java has been renamed to OTelProtoOpensearchCodec.java to support the default behavior and the new configuration option.
+* `OTelProtoCodec.java` has been renamed to `OTelProtoOpensearchCodec.java` to support the default behavior and the new configuration option.
-* All the non-standard behavior and fields have been removed from OTelProtoStandardCodec.java in favor of storing non-standard fields in an event's metadata.
+* All the non-standard behavior and fields have been removed from `OTelProtoStandardCodec.java` in favor of storing non-standard fields in an event's metadata.
 Span APIs like `getServiceName()` have been modified to return data from metadata when it is available.
 This enables the `otel_traces` and `service_map` processors to work as expected without any changes.
 * All missing OTel standard fields have been added.
 * Index templates have been added to the `opensearch` sink to facilitate correct field mapping for log, metric, and span documents in OpenSearch indexes.